 Introduction of a comprehensive insolvency and bankruptcy law in India is a recent event, with introduction of the Insolvency and Bankruptcy Code, 2016 ("the Code") in the year 2016.
 The Code is oriented to be the umbrella legislation in India for laws relating to insolvency and bankruptcy.
 At present the Code only governs rehabilitation and liquidation of companies and extends to guarantors.
-However, its scope would eventually include individuals and others forms of legal entities as well.

-The Code is administered through the newly formed National Company Law Tribunals ("NCLT") across India, with an appellate tribunal based in New Delhi, and the Supreme Court of India having the final jurisdiction.
+The Code is administered through the newly formed National Company Law Tribunals ("NCLT") across India, with an appellate tribunals based in New Delhi and Chennai, Tamil Nadu, and the Supreme Court of India having the final jurisdiction.

 The Code seeks to introduce many fresh legal concepts as also modify the pre-existing ones.
-Upon admission of a case against a company under the Code, it prescribes for a mandatory Corporate Insolvency Resolution ("CIRP") for such company (corporate debtor) within which period all efforts are to be made to revive/rehabilitate the corporate debtor.
+Upon admission of a case against a company under the Code, it prescribes for a mandatory Insolvency Resolution Process Corporate ("CIRP") for such company (corporate debtor) within which period all efforts are to be made to revive/rehabilitate the corporate debtor.
 If the revival efforts fail, the corporate debtor can be put into liquidation, where the available assets are distributed against liability claims, as per the priority specified by the Code, with payments being effected to the Insolvency Resolution Professional ("IRP"), the secured and unsecured creditors, workmen, Government, shareholders, etc.